cosban/muggy/README.md

 Created for the sake of learning and memes

 ## Installation and Running
->Prerequisite: go must be installed, you must also know how to use it becaus I sure as hell don't
+>Prerequisite: go must be installed, you must also know how to use it because I sure as hell don't

 To install, simply run the following